Deivitto/eth-bogota-hackhaton/README.md

 WalletConnect is the web3 communications protocol enabling wallets and apps to securely connect.
 Our mission is to expand interoperability and realize richer experiences by providing developers with the infrastructure and tools that underpin user interaction in web3.
 The recently-launched WalletConnect v2.0 takes our interoperability promise one step further with multi-chain support, allowing developers to build and achieve compatibility across blockchains and roll-ups.

 Learn more at walletconnect.com/

-### **Worldcoin**

-Maybe we can snag some $$ from this one.
-Who knows.

-Worldcoin is a Privacy-Preserving Proof-of-Personhood Protocol (PPPoPP).We’re super excited to give you the first opportunity to build on top of the World ID protocol.
-Wold ID enables Proof-of-Personhood so that any developer can build anonymous sybil resistant apps.

 ### **Metamask**